Yash-op7/BetterReads-Spring-Boot-Cassandra-HA-and-large-scale-app/README.md

         - very flexible, document store
         - scales up or down elastically based on the load
         - a distributed database, bunch of nodes in a cluster which makes it reliable, fault tolerant and scalable
-    - using a hosted Cassandra instance via AstraDB by DataStacks
+    - using a hosted Cassandra instance via AstraDB by DataStax
 - Spring Boot
 - Spring Security:
     - For a OAuth login via Github functionality